The Illinois Innocence Project’s three-pronged mission guides our work to bring justice to the wrongfully convicted.

 The Illinois Innocence Project (IIP) is dedicated to freeing innocent men and women imprisoned in Illinois for crimes they did not commit.
 We advocate on behalf of this silenced population by researching and investigating claims of innocence, and providing legal representation and other assistance to prove credible claims of actual innocence.

 The Project reviews over 300 requests for help from Illinois inmates each year.
-Undergraduates at the University of Illinois Springfield, and law students from the state’s three public law schools, work alongside and at the direction of IIP attorneys to review, evaluate and, where strong evidence of actual innocence exists, investigate and legally pursue claims of innocence.
+Undergraduates at the University of Illinois Springfield (UIS) and law students from the state’s public law schools work alongside and at the direction of Project attorneys to review, evaluate and, where strong evidence of actual innocence exists, investigate and legally pursue claims of innocence.

 To date, IIP’s work has led to the release of 11 innocent individuals, and the posthumous exoneration of another, who were wrongfully convicted and imprisoned in Illinois.